khirodsahoo93/Ocean-data-analysis/README.md

 Find isolated ships in the region around a hydrophone using an optimized algorithm and use the audio signal captured by the hydrophone to classify ship vessels.

 ## INTRODUCTION
+Vessels classification in the task in hand which serves many purposes like monitoring maritime traffic, improving defense early warnings.
 ML classification of vessels is an ongoing research challenge for the community due to lack of publicly avaiable ship data[1].
-Most of the previous vessel classification works were based on ships images.
+Most of the previous vessel classification works were based on ships images after the rise of many image classification models like CNN.
 But there are challenges while using ships images to classify them.
+There are not enough images and current sources don't have images in all weather conditions.
+In case of inclement weather conditions, images are hazy and not clear for model to learn from them.

 ## Problem statement